tannerbyers/Food-Truck-Finder/README.md

 # Food Truck Finder

+This was my first full react ui project.
+It has no backend.
+I've kept this here for memories but it most likely will never work again.

 Use this web app to provide a food truck finder in your local area!
 # [Live Demo](http://foodtruckfinder99.herokuapp.com/)